 Why did you choose the IR program at NYU?

 The NYU IR program is both a leading national program and a small program, in which I could get the chance to know and interact with everyone.
-It is probably impossible to find a school like NYU, which provides students enormous freedom to choose courses across the university: I took courses from Stern Business School or School of Law without any difficulty.
-Moreover, New York is a great place if you are interested in international politics and business.
-Every day in New York is different and you will never get bored.
+It is probably impossible to find a school like NYU, which provides students enormous freedom to choose courses across the university.
+I took courses from Stern Business School without any difficulty.
+Furthermore, New York is a great place if you are interested in international politics and business.
+Every day is different and you will never get bored in New York.

-Which has been the class you most enjoyed?
-And the one in which you learnt the most?
+Which class did you most enjoy?
+And the one in which you learned the most?

-It is the core International Relations corse taught by Professor Stuart Gottlieb.
-The course lays a solid and broad foundation of knowledge in international relations, raising various theories and case studies throughout.
-Although I have to say it is not an easy course, I am definitely impressed by the tactics Professor Gettlieb used to help student to grasp the key points.
-After taking the course, I believe that I can analyze an IR issue with more philosophical and historical depth.
+It was the core International Relations course taught by Professor Stuart Gottlieb.
+The course provided me many new perspectives to analyze international relations, raising various theories and case studies throughout.
+Although I have to say it was not an easy one, I was definitely impressed by the tactics Professor Gottlieb used to help students grasp the key points.
+After taking the course, I believed that I could analyze an IR issue with more philosophical and historical depth.

 What advice would you give to future students of the program?

-What is your favorite place on campus?
-What do you like best about student life at NYU?
+What was your favorite place on campus?
+What did you like best about student life at NYU?

-What is the best thing about living in NYC?
+What was the best thing about living in NYC?

 Aha, this question is an easy one!
-Best food, convenient transportation and colorful life!
-If you want to have a peaceful monment, you could go to the Central park or Museums in NYC.
-If you are looking for something exciting, go to Times Square or the Fifth Avenue.
+Best food, convenient transportation, and colorful life!
+If you want to have a peaceful moment, you could go to Central Park or museums in NYC.
+If you are looking for something exciting, go to Times Square or Fifth Avenue.
 But most of all, I am so lucky to meet many new friends in this city.
-They mean a lot for me in NYC.
+They mean a lot for me in my two-year life in NYC.